cris178/HawaiiRevamp/README.md

 # Hawai'i Volcanoes Revamp Mockup

-This was a web design project I did for school that challeneged students to create a revamped website for an existing national park.
+This was the first web design project I did for school.
+The project challeneged students to create a revamped website for an existing national park.
 As the title suggests, I selected the Hawai'i Volcanoes National Park.